Our Expat Authors

 Corina was born in the UK to an English father and a German mother.
 At the age of five, she moved to Australia with her family but the German influence was strong.
 That and an obsession with National Geographic magazines are probably to blame for her travel passion.

-She has travelled the world extensively and thrives experiencing different cultures.
+She has travelled the world extensively and thrives in experiencing different cultures.

 She has backpacked, travelled by motorbike on a 6-month epic adventure, travelled with friends, travelled with family and now travels solo, so far visiting over 60 countries.
 Corina has lived in Turkey for 6 years where she taught English.
-In 2015 she relocated to Spain and this year, 2020 she has made her home base in Porto, Portugal.
+In 2015 she relocated to Spain and this year.
+Recently in 2020, she has made her home base in Porto, Portugal.

 As well as teaching English, Corina is a published writer.
 Her short story ‘The Castle’ was included in the anthology The Expat Sofra, Tales of Foreign Women in Turkey.
 She has also written two books about her life in Turkey, A Turkish Affair and Turkish Diaries, both written under her pen name, Matilda Voss and available on Amazon.